 I am now experimenting with beads in the center to look more feminine and to jazz them up a bit.

 By Chris from Oshkosh, WI

 I always park in the same general location no matter what store.
 To sneak in a little exercise, I park in very back of the parking lot to the right of the door I intend to go into.
-Before cell phones, this has helped my teens locate me when I was grocery shopping and running errands.
-They drove through a couple of parking lots, and when they spotted my vehicle, they knew I was in the store.

 If you've ever tried to return to your car after shopping, and couldn't remember where you parked, then you'll appreciate this simple tip, so you won't spend precious time trying to find your car in a sea of others.
 Just take your cell phone out, snap a picture showing your location and shop 'til you drop knowing you won't be frantically trying to locate your car--especially in cold or rainy weather.

 When leaving your car in a parking lot that is not marked, (like a school, grocery, etc.), I use a VERY RED sock or scarf and tie it to the top of my antenna.
 Be sure to loop part of the ID over the top of the antenna so it doesn't slide down!
 It is not only functional, it's pretty!

 Do you forget where you park when shopping?
 If so, make it a habit to always park on the same parking lane, regardless of the store.
 For example, I always park on the lane in front of the left side entrance of any store.

 Use your phone so you do not forget where you parked.
 Go to your maps setting menu, and scroll down.
 You will see a toggle option labeled "Show parked location".
 Turn that feature on.
 The maps app will show you a notification that it has dropped a pin for your car location.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.